iulspop/sati/prompt.md

-Imagine

-When you can create a prompt.
-Options are:
-Question
-Frequency (assume once a day)
-Type (assume yes/no)

-When you visit question queue
-loads any questions not answered for that time

-When you answer question
-records answer
-doesn't ask question for that time again

-When you look at answers
-lists answers

-Concepts:
-Prompt:
-A prompt which produces recurring question to collect data

-Question:
-A question which collects one answer (data point)

-Question Queue:
-A queue where questions appear based on prompt schedule

-Answer:
-A data point which records the answer to one question

-Story: Create a prompt
+# Story: Create a question

-As a personal metrics nerd
+As a user (personal metrics nerd)
-In order to collect interesting data.
+In order to collect interesting data
-I want to create a recurring prompt
+I want to create a recurring question.

-Given there a no prompts
+Given there a no questions
-When I create a prompt
+When I create a question
 Then I should receive a prompt a the times I set

 Story: Answer a prompt

 Given a prompt
-When I enter data
+When I enter an answer
-Then data is output
+Then the answer is recorded

-Story: View data
+Story: View my anwwers

-Given data
+Given some answers recorded
-When I view the data page
+When I view the view the answers
-Then I see the data

-What about when answer prompt, that triggers a port, you can connect different adapters to it, for example output to google sheet.
+Then I get a list of all my answers

+# Domain: Data Collection

+Vocabulary:
+Question (maybe trigger?)
+A question is something you set which creates a recurring prompts

+Ex.
+A user creates a recurring question:
+Question: Have you completed strength training today?
+Period: Daily
+Type: Yes/no

+Prompt:
+A prompt which collects one answer (data point)

+Prompt Queue:
+A queue where prompts appear based on question schedule

+Answer:
+A data point which records the answer to one promopt